 Yet another underrated Karloff Thriller episode in brief.
-Yes, I know, I”m long winded, and if you had to wait for me to do the whole transcription for some of these wonderful shows and films, I’d never write anything.
+Yes, I know, I”m long-winded, and if you had to wait for me to do the whole transcription for some of these wonderful shows and films, I’d never write anything.
 I am trying to be disciplined here.
-Less photo work, less rambling on, more to the gist of the story!
+Less photo work, less rambling on, and more to the gist of the story!

 “They Called Me “Bad Girl” – Rose French